MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/api-discovery-initiate.md

 > [!NOTE]
 >
-> - When using a custom parser, Cloud App Security will use the custom parser attached to the selected data source.
+> - When using a custom parser, Defender for Cloud Apps will use the custom parser attached to the selected data source.
 > - If you can't find your file format, perform a manual upload using the portal.

 ## Response parameters